Acushnet to Fall River Reliability Project

 - Town/city: Acushnet, Dartmouth, New Bedford, and Fall River, Mass.

 - Line voltage: 115,000-volt (115-kV) overhead transmission line

 - Siting review by: Energy Facilities Siting Board (EFSB)

 - Public Open Houses: September 26 and 27, 2018

 Estimated Timetable (subject to change):

-- File Siting Petition with the EFSB: Fourth Quarter 2018
+- File Siting Petition with the EFSB: First Quarter 2019

 - Petition Decision from the EFSB: Second Quarter 2020